 If we talk about foreigners or NRIs then, all foreign nationals, NRIs having PIOs or OCIs still need Protected Area Permit (PAP) or Restricted Area Permit (RAP) to visit Inner Line areas of Ladakh including Pangong tso, Nubra Valley, Khardung La, Tso Moriri, Turtuk, Dah Hanu Villages.
 Some places have been recently opened for foreigners which includes Man, Merak villages near Pangong Tso, Loma bend from where the diversion to Hanle goes (but Hanle is still restricted for a visit by a foreigner), Pachathang & Tyakshi villages in Nubra Valley near Turtuk have also opened.
 Some routes in the Kargil / Batalik sectors have also been opened for foreigners which includes Kargil to Leh via Khangral – Shaker – Chiktan and Dah to Kargil along Darchik – Batalik – Slimo.
 There is no need of any permit in order to visit Suru and Zanskar Valley, south of Kargil.

 In order to apply for the Protect Area Permit (PAP), a foreigner must be in a group of two or more foreigners and PAP must be applied at DC Office, Leh with required fees through a registered Travel Agent in Leh.
 Registered travel agents will help with the groups if you are a single traveler and you do not necessarily need to travel with that group after you get the permit.
 So, no worries even if you are a solo traveler.
 Once you get the permit, make at least 8-10 photo copies as you need to submit them at the check posts on your journey to these inner line places in Ladakh.
 The duration of PAP is seven days and you need to re-apply permit in case you want to have an extended stay up there in Ladakh.
-You can download the Protected Area Permit form for your reference at the link: Protect Area Permit Form for Foreigners
+You can download the Protected Area Permit form for your reference at the link: Protected Area Permit Form and Application

 Permit for citizens of Pakistan, China, Afghanistan, Bangladesh and Burma are issued by the Ministry of Home Affairs (MHA) and permits for those people who are on diplomatic or official VISA are issued by the Ministry of External Affairs (MEA) in Delhi.